 We performed a comparison between KNIME and Microsoft Azure Synapse Analytics based on real PeerSpot user reviews.

-Find out what your peers are saying about Knime, Weka, IBM and others in Data Mining."I've tried to utilize KNIME to the fullest extent possible to replace Excel."
+Find out what your peers are saying about Knime, Weka, IBM and others in Data Mining."From a user-friendliness perspective, it's a great tool."

 "This solution is easy to use and especially good at data preparation and wrapping."